 Doors”, into the highly-respected FDG/CBS competition.
 Selected

-Theatre received over 1600 submissions for that competition; I
+received over 1600 submissions for that competition; I didn’t even

-sent that play off to two additional competitions: Louisville and The Eugene
+that play off to two additional competitions: Louisville and The Eugene

 O’Neill Theatre.
 It did not place in either competition.
 However, one of

-the judges from Eugene O’Neill sent me a
+the judges from Eugene O’Neill sent me a lengthy, hand-written letter

 I don't write plays any more.

-greatly respected name in the Music Industry) published my book—STUDIO
+respected name in the Music Industry) published my book—STUDIO

 BASICS, What You Should Know BEFORE Entering the Recording

 Studio… just in time for the digital explosion to render most of the

-technological advice in that book completely and
+technological advice in that book completely and utterly useless.

 I don't write about the business of music any more.

-I'll just continue publishing my work through Estuary.
+I think I'll probably just continue publishing my work on Estuary.